UKCloud/documentation/articles/azure/azs-how-create-scale-set.md

 ---
-title: How to create a scale set using the UKCloud Azure Stack portal | UKCloud Ltd
+title: How to create a virtual machine scale set using the UKCloud Azure Stack portal | UKCloud Ltd
-description: Provides help for creating a scale set on UKCloud for Microsoft Azure
+description: Provides help for creating a virtual machine scale set on UKCloud for Microsoft Azure
 services: azure-stack
 author: Shaion O'Niel
-reviewer:
+reviewer: BaileyLawson
-lastreviewed: 25/03/2019 11:00:00
+lastreviewed: 15/04/2019 11:00:00

 toc_rootlink: Users
 toc_sub1: How To